20 Tips for School Social Media

 Interested in receiving more content like this blog in the future?

 Then sign up for our enrollment-focused newsletter, the SchoolMint Insider!
-Approximately every two weeks, I’ll email you the latest in social media for schools, student recruitment, and more.
+Every two weeks, you’ll receive the latest in social media for schools, student recruitment, and more.

 5. Designate a School Social Media Point Person